anupcshan/buddyfs/design.md

 There are two components in BuddyFS.
-FUSE and
+FUSE and the Kad Facade

 FUSE :
 ======